camwestwood/xapi/recipes/attendance/attendance.md

 Common entity identifier: [ResultC](/common_structures.md#resultc)

 #### Entity Example:
-The result.completion must be set true or false, indicating if the actor attended the activity.
-The extension activity_late can be set to 1 if the actor did not attend the event on time.
+The result.completion must be set true or false, indicating if the actor attended the event.
+The extension event_late can be set to 1 if the actor did not attend the event on time.

 ``` javascript